absmach/supermq-docs/docs/authorization.md

 ### Group Editor

-Group Editor user have access to view,update,assign,unassign to group and also have access to view,update,assign,unassign all of its child Channel and Group entities, Group Editor have only view access to child Thing entities in Group
+Group Editor users have access to view, update, assign, and unassign to the group and also have access to view, update, assign, and unassign all of its child Channel and Group entities, Group Editor have only view access to child Thing entities in Group

 **Administrator of Group 101 (User_3/User_4), assigns User_5 with Editor relation.**
-**When Domain Member User_5 becomes as Editor of Group 101, User_5 can able to update,assign,unassign to Group 101.
-Since Group 101 have Channel 101 and Thing 101 as child.
-The User_5 have Editor access to the Group child entities Channels,Things and Groups , In this case User_5 have editor access to Group 101 , also have edit access to its child entities Channel 101 and Thing 101**
+**When Domain Member User_5 becomes an Editor of Group 101, User_5 can able to update, assign, and unassign to Group 101.
+Since Group 101 has Channel 101 and Thing 101 as children.
+The User_5 has Editor access to the Group child entities Channels, Things, and Groups.
+In this case, User_5 has editor access to Group 101, and also has edit access to its child entities Channel 101 and Thing 101**

 ![group_users_editor](diagrams/group_users_editor.drawio)

 ### Group Viewer

-Group Viewer user have access to view group and also have access to view all of its child entities
+Group Viewer users have access to view group and also have access to view all of its child entities

-**When Domain Member User_6 becomes as Viewer of Group 101, User_6 can able to view all the child and nested child entities in Group 101.
-User_6 can able assign child entities under Group 101 and also able assign child entities under any other Group and Channels which are child of Group 101.**
+**When Domain Member User_6 becomes a Viewer of Group 101, User_6 can able to view all the child and nested child entities in Group 101.
+User_6 can assign child entities under Group 101 and also assign child entities under any other Group and Channels that are children of Group 101.**

 ![group_users_viewer](diagrams/group_users_viewer.drawio)